blackblood/deforest/README.md

 `least_used_percentile_threshold`: Percentile threshold to tell Deforest what methods should be considered least used.

+## Caveats
+Deforest is not tested in a multi-threaded/multi-process setup.
+It may not work.
+Will be fixing it in future releases.

 ## Features in pipeline
 ~~VS Code extension so you can see the highlighted methods in your editor itself instead of reading code on the browser.~~ (DONE)
 Sublime text extension so you can see the highlighted methods in your editor itself instead of reading code on the browser.